kincommunity/KinOverflow/README.md

 with 10000 KIN, using the testnet fountain provided by Kik.
 <li>The app works with real questions and answers from stackoverflow using the stackexchange api.
 <li>We haven't implemented a login/authentication screen.
 By default the demo will display as if 'yosriz'
-has logged in and the 4th question in the list will display as if it was written by Berry Ventura Lev even though she hasn't written that question!!
+has logged in.
+<li>In addition we added a couple of hacks for our demo:
+The 2nd question will be displayed as if asked by Yossi, the 4th question will be displayed as if asked by Berry and the 3d answer is displayed as if answered by Berry.
+We haven't really asked/answered these questions!
-This can be configured by opening the SettingsActivity (from SettingsActivity launch icon).
+The 'demo' users can be configured by opening the SettingsActivity (from SettingsActivity launch icon).
 </ul>